Shamdan17/concept-drift-robustness/README.md

 ### KRONODROID

-Download the zip files from the following link:
+Download the zip files from the following link, and unzip them in the data folder:

 ```
 https://github.com/aleguma/kronodroid/tree/main/emulator